So you want to start Locs? Well, Finger Coils/ comb coils form a great base for starter Locs and you’ll learn how to do them in this article.

 - Gather your products

-You can find all the Products in the Faithful Living Amazon Store Front.
+You can find all the Products in the Faithful Living Amazon Store Front for men and women with locs.

-- Section your hair and use clips to hold the sections you will not be working with
+- Section your hair into big sections (4 +).
+Use clips to hold the sections you will not be working with.
+Choose one section to begin working on.

-- Wet the section that you are working with, with water from your spray bottle
+- Wet the parted section that you are working on with water from your spray bottle.

 - Wrap hair in a clockwise direction or direction you want them to lay, pull down then let it bounce back up.